 Place the tip against both the component lead and the circuit board pad.
 Heat them for 1–2 seconds before applying solder. - Apply the Solder

 A good joint is smooth and shiny.
-If dull or cracked, reflow with more heat and solder. - Clean the Tip
+If dull or cracked, reflow with more heat and solder. - Trim the Component Lead

 Use a soldering tip cleaner between joints to maintain performance.

-Tips for How to Use a Soldering Iron
+Tips on How to Use a Soldering Iron

 - Always use a soldering iron stand to avoid accidents when not soldering.